Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 • Confirm it actually published.
 Have Claude run blotato_get_post_status after posting.
 It comes back as published once the video is live, so you are not left guessing whether the post queued or went out.

 The Blotato MCP server skips the Google Cloud setup and the audit that stop most people from getting Claude to post to YouTube directly.
 The YouTube Data API is free, but to publish public videos you register a Google Cloud project, enable the Data API, configure the OAuth consent screen, and pass YouTube’s API Services audit.
-Until your project is audited, every video uploaded through it gets locked to private no matter what visibility you asked for, and you cannot appeal it.
+Until your project is audited, every video uploaded through the API’s upload endpoint gets locked to private no matter what visibility you asked for, and you cannot appeal it.
 You have to re-upload through a verified client.
 I broke the access and quota picture down in the YouTube API pricing guide, and that audit wall is the exact reason I built a wrapper for myself in the first place.

 Most other “connect YouTube to Claude” tools solve a different problem than publishing.
 Analytics connectors read your YouTube metrics into Claude but cannot upload a thing.
 Developer toolkits wire YouTube into your own code, which means standing up the Google Cloud project anyway before you post once.
 Single-platform skills publish to YouTube and nothing else, so YouTube, TikTok, and Instagram turn into three separate setups.
 Blotato connects each account once on its side, then exposes all nine platforms (YouTube, TikTok, Instagram, X, LinkedIn, Facebook, Threads, Pinterest, Bluesky) through one MCP connection.
 The same prompt that posts a video can post that content everywhere else.